kyhoolee/stt_chunkformer/README.md

 <a name = "acknowledgments" ></a>
 ## Acknowledgments
-We would like to thank Zalo for providing resources and support for training the model.
+We would like to thank Zalo for providing resources and support for training the .
 This work was completed during my tenure at Zalo.

 This implementation is based on the WeNet framework.
 We extend our gratitude to the WeNet development team for providing an excellent foundation for speech recognition research and development.